open-telemetry/opentelemetry-java-instrumentation/README.md

 The propagator controls which distributed tracing header format is used.

 If set to a comma-separated list of the values, the multi-propagator is used.
+Special case is `baggage` and `jaeger` propagators: they cannot be added to multi-propagator because they may not get a chance to extract any existing Baggage, instead they can be added only to DefaultContextPropagators.
 The multi-propagator attempts to extract the context from incoming requests using each of the configured propagator formats (in order), stopping after the first successful context extraction.
 The multi-propagator injects the context into outgoing requests using all the configured propagator formats.

 | System property  | Environment variable | Description                                                                                                     |
 |------------------|----------------------|-----------------------------------------------------------------------------------------------------------------|